soCromp/soCromp.github.io/README.md

 ## About Me

-I’m a final-year CS PhD candidate at the University of Wisconsin-Madison, in [Fred Sala](https://pages.cs.wisc.edu/~fredsala/)'s [Sprocket Lab](https://sprocketlab.github.io).
-My interests are machine learning for scientific fields, with a particular focus on generative modeling for rare events and low-data tasks.
+I’m a final-year CS PhD candidate at the University of Wisconsin-Madison, advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/).
+My research centers on designing robust foundation models for dynamical systems, with a particular focus on generative modeling for rare events, tabular machine learning and low-data environments.

-I also collaborate with and am mentored by [Allegra LeGrande](https://science.gsfc.nasa.gov/sci/bio/allegra.n.legrande) at [NASA GISS](https://www.giss.nasa.gov), where I previously completed a year-long Research Assistant appointment through the [Climate Change Research Initiative](https://science.nasa.gov/earth-science/early-career-opportunities/climate-change-research-initiative/).
-Our ongoing work focuses on designing a [diffusion model for simulating the evolution of cyclone storms](https://github.com/soCromp/geodes).
-In Summer 2024 and Spring 2025, I also completed two NASA [OSTEM internships](https://www.nasa.gov/learning-resources/internship-programs/) at GISS, where I worked with [Michael Hendrickson](https://www.giss.nasa.gov/staff/mhendrickson.html) to enable analysis of climate datasets with LLMs.
+I also collaborate closely with [Allegra LeGrande](https://science.gsfc.nasa.gov/sci/bio/allegra.n.legrande) at [NASA GISS](https://www.giss.nasa.gov).
+Through recent research appointments and the [Climate Change Research Initiative](https://science.nasa.gov/earth-science/early-career-opportunities/climate-change-research-initiative/), I designed GeoDES, a custom diffusion model to simulate the evolution of extreme cyclonic storms.
+Additionally, I worked with Michael Hendrickson at GISS to design agentic LLM frameworks that enable conversational, large-scale analysis of Earth system datasets.

-I am actively searching for postdoctoral positions; feel free to contact me at [cromp@wisc.edu](mailto:cromp@wisc.edu) if you'd like to chat!
+I will be defending my dissertation in the fall and am actively seeking full-time R&D and postdoctoral positions.
+Feel free to contact me at [cromp@wisc.edu](mailto:cromp@wisc.edu) if you’d like to chat!

 ## Recent News
+- **July 2026**: The GeoDES manuscript is [now on arXiv](https://arxiv.org/abs/2607.19522)!
 - **May 2026**: The University of Wisconsin-Madison's Center for High Throughput Computing (CHTC) published a [user story](https://chtc.cs.wisc.edu/sonia-cromp-filling-gap-of-ai.html) on my work. **Big shoutout to CHTC** for being such a massive help to my research with their cutting-edge GPU Lab!
 - **January 2026: Thrilled to learn that Tabby has recieved the [J2C](https://medium.com/@TmlrOrg/tmlr-joins-neurips-icml-iclr-journal-to-conference-track-937a898eab3d) certification from TMLR!** I look forward to presenting Tabby at ICLR 2026 in the J2C track!
 - **December 2025: Tabby, my LLM-based approach to tabular and structured data synthesis, [was just accepted to TMLR!](https://openreview.net/forum?id=b9FPVnb0Bn)** 🎉